 Kuala Lumpur To Perhentian Islands Bus

-This is the cheapest way to get to Kuala Besut by public transport.
+Taking the bus from KL to Kuala Besut is the cheapest way to get to Kuala Besut by public transport.

 Driving From Kuala Lumpur

-Travelling From Kuala Besut To Kuala Lumpur
+The Return Trip: Travelling From Kuala Besut To Kuala Lumpur

-Travelling from Perhentian Islands to Kuala Lumpur, you can also go back to Kota Bharu and fly back to Kuala Lumpur.
+For your return trip – travelling from Perhentian Islands to Kuala Lumpur, you can also go back to Kota Bharu and fly back to Kuala Lumpur.